How to Start a Building & Construction Materials Trading Business in Dubai

 Next Steps After Business Setup in Dubai

-- VAT Registration: Needed should your turnover be more than the permitted level.
+• VAT Registration: Needed should your turnover is more than the permitted level.

 How to Set Up a Building & Construction Materials Trading Business in a Free Zone